The Daleks’ Master Plan 5-10

 Golden Death

 Oh, how things have changed.
-There was a time when Sue would instigate our daily dose of Doctor Who with a burst of cheery optimism and an open mind.
-Sure, she wobbled a bit on Vortis and things got a bit rough during Galaxy Snore, but they were a breeze compared to the mind-crushing tedium of The Daleks’ Master Plan.
+There was a time when Sue would instigate our daily dose of Doctor Who, usually with a burst of cheery optimism and an open mind.
+Sure, she wobbled a bit on Vortis, and things got a little rough during ‘Galaxy Snore’, but they were a breeze compared to the mind-crushing tedium of The Daleks’ Master Plan.

 Sue: Do we have to?
-Can’t we just watch two episodes tomorrow instead?
+Can’t we watch two episodes tomorrow instead?

 Sue: Oh yeah.
 So we did.

-Sue: Will you rub my feet then?
+Sue: Will you rub my feet, then?

-The Daleks' Master PlanSue: I tell you what: every time Terry Nation’s name appears in the credits, you have to rub my feet.
-OK?
+Sue: I tell you what, every time Terry Nation’s name appears in the credits, you have to rub my feet.
+Okay?

-Me: I’ll massage one foot – he only has a story idea credit.
+Me: I’ll massage one foot – he only has a ‘story idea’ credit.

 Sue: This is so drawn out, even the Doctor can’t believe he’s in the same story.

-Having said that, she is surprised when the Monk turns up shortly afterwards.
+But even she’s gobsmacked when the Monk turns up shortly afterwards.

 Sue: Sara doesn’t muck about, does she?
-It’s very Avengers, isn’t it?
+It’s very Avengers, this, isn’t it?
 We’ve never really seen a kick-ass quality in a female companion before.
 I like it.

-Sue: Please don’t tell me it’s another theme park ride…
+Sue: Please don’t tell me it’s another theme park ride.

 Escape Switch